nick-jones/globby/README.md

 ## About

-Globby provides almost feature-complete glob wildcard matching functionality.
-It achieves this by translating the provided patterns into regular expressions.
+Globby is able to compile glob wildcard patterns into regular expressions.
 The following features are supported:

 * Multi-character wildcard (`*`)
 * Single-character wildcard (`?`)